fengalbert/CycleGPT/README.md

 ```
 input_name: train dataset name,  the same as processing data.

 init_from: scratch--init a new model, resume--load a pretrain model, need assign "resume_checkpoint".
+If resume, max_iters may need to adjust.

 ### Sampling
 Tanh-Tempered sampling as example.
 You can switch Sin-Tempered sampling or other sampling methods through sampling_methods.py.